foliant-docs/docs/src/tutorials/first_project.md

 Preprocessors don't touch your sources in the `src` folder.
 Instead they copy them into a temporary directory and transform the fresh copies on each build.

 In fact, you have already used two preprocessors!
 Look at the output of the `foliant make` commands and note the lines `Applying preprocessor mkdocs` and `Applying preprocessor flatten`.
-The `mkdocs` preprocessor made your files compatible with MkDocs’ requirements, and the <link src="preprocessors/flatten.md" title="Flatten">`flatten`</link> preprocessor was used to squash the project source into one file to produce a single PDF with Pandoc.
+The `mkdocs` preprocessor made your files compatible with MkDocs’ requirements, and the <link src="!path src/preprocessors/flatten.md" title="Flatten">`flatten`</link> preprocessor was used to squash the project source into one file to produce a single PDF with Pandoc.
 These preprocessors where called by MkDocs and Pandoc backends implicitly.

 Now let's add a preprocessor into the pipeline ourselves.
-We've chosen <link src="preprocessors/blockdiag.md" title="Blockdiag">Blockdiag</link> preprocessor for this tutorial.
+We've chosen <link src="!path src/preprocessors/blockdiag.md" title="Blockdiag">Blockdiag</link> preprocessor for this tutorial.

 ### Embed Diagrams with Blockdiag